EdTech

 The concept of cross-disciplinary education or research did not exist; the system did not allow students to study combinations such as economics, sociology, and mathematics, which are now recognized as having immense potential for alleviating poverty, improving health, and raising living standards for large sections of the population.
 The impact of such a cross-disciplinary approach on society is significant, as reflected by a national law university’s recent introduction of a course combining science, technology, and law.

-The New Education Policy (NEP) 2020—introduced by the Government of India and implemented by the University Grants Commission over the past few years—is a major step in the right direction.
+The National Education Policy (NEP) 2020—introduced by the Government of India and implemented by the University Grants Commission over the past few years—is a major step in the right direction.
 Among the many changes are:

 • Making higher education more broad-based rather than overly specialized.